Henry M. Long

 Born: October 28, 1836, Pittsburgh, Allegheny County, PA.
 Died: December 24, 1909, Edgeworth, Allegheny County, PA.
 Member of the House: Allegheny County, 1st District, 1875-1880.
 Affiliation: Republican.

 Henry Martyn Long was educated in the public schools of Pittsburgh.
 He completed his studies at West Chester Academy and attended classes at West Virginia University.
 In 1856 he traveled west and spent several years steamboating.
 He married the former Emily A. Brackbill of Niles, Michigan, in 1858, at Prescott, Wisconsin, and had 3 daughters: S. Louise, Etta (Stevens), and Jessie (Graham).
 He returned to Allegheny County in 1861 and pursued careers in merchandising, oil producing, and refining.
-Long served in Company G, 15th Regiment of the Pennsylvania Militia, during the Civil War, from June of 1861 to August of 1863.
+Long was a corporal in Company G, 15th Regiment of the Pennsylvania Emergency Militia, during the Civil War, in September of 1862.
 In 1870 Long became one of the editors and proprietors of the Pittsburgh Gazette.
 During that time, he was elected to the Allegheny City Council, serving as president in 1874.
 He resigned from that position upon his election to the State House in November of 1874.
 Long was elected to represent the 1st District of Allegheny County for 5 terms, from 1875-1880.

 Long was selected chairman of the Appropriations Committee for the terms of 1877 and 1878.
 Most notably In January of 1877, Long sponsored House Bill 243, which aimed to provide for the education and maintenance of orphans of deceased soldiers and sailors.
 It was quickly passed and signed by the Speaker in March of 1877.